How the P&G Supply Chain Thrives on Supply Chain Complexity

 For P&G, serving smaller, under-harvested GDM countries represents a sustainable volume growth opportunity.
 Equally it poses huge supply chain planning challenges.
 Many small and developing countries have crude infrastructures and unconventional business practices.
 There are extremely long distances between some transportation hubs.
 GDM also manages specialty categories/brands that aren’t on the master plan and need alternative go-to-market capabilities.

 These and many other variables mean GDM needed extra supply chain resilience and flexibility to combat more extreme “bullwhip effect” consequences, like over- and under-stocking, transportation bottlenecks and cash flow issues.
-P&G’s existing planning system, designed for its main supply chain, couldn’t support GDM’s complexity.
+P&G’s existing planning system, designed for its main supply chain, couldn’t support GDM’s supply chain complexity.

 Caradonna said, “All our planning variables added up to a very long, risky, complex supply chain and poor visibility.
 The GDM supply chain was constantly operating in crisis mode in order to cope with actual demand.”

-Extending its S&OP process
+Extending P&G’s S&OP process

 P&G knew that it needed to improve its S&OP forecast quality, while reducing the human effort and inventory needed to meet customer service levels.
 In order to do this, P&G decided to extend its S&OP process out to its GDM distributors.